Enveloppe/obsidian-enveloppe/README.md

 ![Mkdocs Publisher Settings for folder](https://mara-li.github.io/obsidian_mkdocs_publisher_docs/assets/img/Settings_Github1.png)
 ![Plugin settings for image](https://mara-li.github.io/obsidian_mkdocs_publisher_docs/assets/img/Github_Publisher_Setting.png)

+1. Folder reception settings :
-- Folder Reception settings : `Fixed Folder`
+    - Reception settings : `Fixed Folder`
     - Default folder : `source`
-- Workflow dispatch : `ci.yml`
+2. Workflow :
-- Transfer Image : Set to `true`
+    - Workflow name : `ci`
+    - **Turn off autoclean**
+3. Images settings :
+    - Turn on transfer image
-- Leave blank for default image folder
+    - Leave blank default image folder (it will send in `source`)

 The files (and the image) will be sent on your GitHub repository template, in the `source` folder.
 The conversion will be done by the [github actions](https://mara-li.github.io/obsidian_mkdocs_publisher_docs/documentation/obs2mk/github%20actions/), before the build.
 You can also add manually the files in `source` or use `obs2mk` in parallels.